Uni-Tübingen

 The Winter School comprises subject courses, a German language course (A1-A2) and intercultural workshop.
-Students can choose in the application form between subject courses of Track (A) or Track (B).
+Students can choose in the application form between subject courses of Track (A), Track (B) or Track (C).
 The courses and excursions are compulsory for all participants within the Winter School.

 Language of instruction: English